 Our products consume little energy, only 337kW hours per annum on average, and this clearly will have an impact (or not!) on your energy bills.
 They can also play a role in intelligent building systems such as lift destination controls and so can further contribute to savings throughout the building.
 When you incorporate technology such as FastCount, which gathers data using the Fastlane Connect ethernet interface, you can access real time building population information whilst logging entry/exit counts which can offer accurate data for space and energy usage.

-Prevention is always better than cure. we rarely provide preventative maintenance schemes directly for our turnstiles, as this is often supplied through your contract with your installer or integrator, but we do our bit by investing in the quality of the build before they even get on site.
-It’s because of this quality that we not infrequently hear stories such as the one where our Japanese distributor recently was made aware of an install in Tokyo, made by others without their knowledge, which had been in place for 12 years and was still working perfectly without any maintenance as far as we could tell.
+Prevention is always better than cure.
+We rarely provide preventative maintenance schemes directly for our turnstiles, as this is often supplied through your contract with your installer or integrator, but we do our bit by investing in the quality of the build before they even get on site.
+It’s because of this quality that we hear stories such as the one where our Japanese distributor recently was made aware of an install in Tokyo, made by others without their knowledge, which had been in place for 12 years and was still working perfectly without any maintenance as far as we could tell.
 Not an ideal situation but nice to know that the turnstiles were still doing their job.

 Cheap products often fail because the different iterations aren’t designed from scratch and instead are put together from generic components which sometimes creates unnecessary friction in the build process.
-As a manufacturer rather than just a supplier, all of our products are built on-site, using our unique deisgns and components in our UK facility.
+As a manufacturer rather than just a supplier, all of our products are built on-site, using our unique designs and components in our UK facility.
 Aside from the extensive R&D testing phase, every Fastlane turnstile is subject to soak testing and all the functions are thoroughly tested before they are shipped to the customer.

 As a consequence, it is incredibly rare for one of our turnstiles to fail and thereby doesn’t cause problems with either downtime, which can have a cost to the company through lack of security, or needing to be replaced, causing potential floor damage to a finished environment.
 Fewer failures mean lower repair costs.